Getting Started with Captain

 Getting Started with HTTP API

 Perfect for developers making HTTP requests with any language or framework.
-The HTTP API provides direct access to Captain’s infinite context processing without requiring SDKs.
+The HTTP API provides direct access to Captain’s Large Context - Live Embeddings Responses without requiring SDKs.

 Authentication